Where to find a ressourcerie in France? The ultimate guide to solidarity reuse

 A new phenomenon: online resourceries

-A number of platforms enable you to buy second-hand items online:
+Some platforms enable second-hand items to be bought online:

 ♻️ Label Emmaüs